The types of dentures available are basically categorized into 2 main groups: partial dentures and full dentures.

 Cosmetic Dentures may either be full or partial dentures.
 Aesthetically, they are worlds apart from the false teeth used by our grandparents.
 The advancements in denture technology have given birth to great natural-looking dentures that are at the same time durable and functional.

-Patients are given the options to select the color of the base gum, the color, and size of teeth as well as the style and shape that will perfectly match a beautiful smile on their faces.
+Patients are given the option to select the color of the base gum, the color, and size of teeth as well as the style and shape that will perfectly match a beautiful smile on their faces.

 Implant dentures may either be full or partial dentures.